What is the best option for small businesses to save for retirement while also saving on taxes?

 A traditional 401(k) plan offers several advantages over SIMPLE IRA’s and SEP IRA’s when it comes to setting up a retirement plan.
 The employer enjoys much greater flexibility in the design of the plan—including eligibility requirements, vesting schedules, employee loan options, and employer contribution decisions.

-Traditional 401(k) plans provide a structure allowing both the owners and the employees to defer on a larger portion of their compensation—affording them greater tax savings.
+Traditional small business 401(k) plans provide a structure allowing both the owners and the employees to defer on a larger portion of their compensation—affording them greater tax savings.
 A 401(k) plan is a type of profit sharing plan and can be configured to allow the employer to make discretionary profit sharing contributions—in addition to employer matching contributions.
 A 401(k) plan may also allow the employer access to better investment choices with lower associated fee costs.

 This added flexibility in plan design, along with potentially increased administrative costs, comes with additional rules and regulations.
 Among these, the plan must undergo discrimination testing, which may limit the amounts owners and other high-earning employees may contribute.